Skip to content

 Responsive HTML Table with lc_html_table_*

-The lc_html_table_* prefix renders a responsive HTML table inside your SVG using CSS Grid.
-It supports flexible card-style layouts with row spanning, automatic progress bars, image cells, theming, and cell highlighting — ideal for dashboards, KPI cards, and data-dense presentations.
+The lc_html_table_* prefix renders a responsive HTML table inside your SVG using CSS Grid — card layouts, progress bars, image cells, theming, and cell highlighting.

-• Status dashboards with progress bars and icons
+• Scorecards with progress bars and row spanning

 • Data storytelling with cell-level highlighting during narration